Skip to main content

 1.1 Purpose Statement

-Elnora AI, Inc ("Elnora AI") is committed to maintaining the security and integrity of our AI-powered platform for the pharmaceutical and life sciences industry.
+Elnora AI, Inc. and its affiliate Elnora AI OÜ (together, "Elnora AI") are committed to maintaining the security and integrity of our AI-powered platform for the pharmaceutical and life sciences industry.
 This Vulnerability Disclosure Policy ("Policy") establishes a framework for security researchers, customers, and the public to report potential security vulnerabilities in our systems responsibly.

 We believe that coordinated vulnerability disclosure is essential to maintaining the trust of our pharmaceutical and life sciences customers who rely on our platform for sensitive research data.